 The Times Square Fellows Program provides exceptional students or recent graduates interested in public service with the opportunity to work within one of the country’s most respected and high-profile non-profits.
 Fellowships are paid and are either full time for the summer, or part-time during the school year for two semesters.
 Areas of focus include policy, planning and design, public space management, events and programming, communications and government affairs.
 Times Square Fellows are assigned to a department to assist with and advance major projects or initiatives.
 In addition, a core part of the program is regular professional development programming, which includes lunches and talks with senior Alliance staff as well as community, civic and governmental leaders.

-Fellows are eligible to work in the Communications Department, the Programming Department, or the Policy, Planning & Design Department.
+Fellows are eligible to work in the Communications Department, the Events & Programming Department, Operations Department or the Policy, Planning & Research Department.
 They must specify their first and second department preferences when completing their application.
 Below are descriptions of each department and of the Times Square Alliance.
 Please review before applying.

 Please send your resume and cover letter, plus answer the application questions listed: